ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration: Introduction

+To address these challenges, we propose \modelname{}, a Retrieval-Augmented Generation (RAG)-enhanced framework inspired by the Multidisciplinary Team (MDT) approach employed by physicians in clinical settings~\cite{pillay2016impact}. \modelname{} integrates domain-specific EHR modeling methods (expert models) into LLM-driven agents that fulfill two roles: doctor agents (referred to as \texttt{DoctorAgent}) and a meta doctor agent (referred to as \texttt{MetaAgent}).
+The \texttt{MetaAgent} orchestrates MDT discussions, facilitating consultations and evidence-based debates among \texttt{DoctorAgent}s.
+Overall, \modelname{} simulates the collaborative decision-making process among physicians with diverse expertise by leveraging LLMs' reasoning and role-playing capabilities, alongside the strengths of expert models in processing and predicting from structured EHR data.

-\begin{itemize} \item \textbf{Insightfully}, we introduce MDT to EHR modeling by injecting external knowledge via RAG, enabling a modeling prediction approach that is both EHR-data-driven and enriched with external knowledge, completing with self-examination. \item \textbf{Technically}, \modelname{} can output multi-view clinical decision evidence from multiple doctor agents with potentially differing opinions, enhancing model transparency and offering human-understandable decision evidence that aids human physicians in their diagnostic thinking. \item \textbf{Experimentally}, extensive experiments on four EHR datasets demonstrate the superior performance of \modelname{} in clinical mortality outcome prediction tasks.
-Case studies highlight the reasonableness and interpretability of the reports generated by \modelname{}, offering healthcare professionals detailed and interpretable insights into each prediction, potentially revolutionizing clinical decision-making and advancing personalized precision medicine. \end{itemize}
+\modelname{} has the potential to revolutionize clinical decision-making and advance the field of personalized precision medicine.
+Our primary contributions are summarized as follows: \begin{itemize} \item \textbf{Insightfully}, we introduce the MDT approach to EHR modeling and incorporate external knowledge via RAG, enabling a prediction process that is both driven by EHR data and enriched with up-to-date external knowledge, complemented by self-examination. \item \textbf{Technically}, we develop a collaborative mechanism where clinical decision evidence from multiple \texttt{DoctorAgent}s and the \texttt{MetaAgent} is synthesized.
+These agents discuss patient status and reach a consensus in a report, thereby enhancing transparency and providing human-understandable evidence to support physicians in their diagnostic reasoning. \item \textbf{Experimentally}, we conduct extensive experiments on three EHR datasets, demonstrating the superior performance of \modelname{} in predicting clinical outcomes such as mortality and readmission, with relative improvements in AUPRC of 0.86\%, 2.50\%, 2.00\%, and 4.49\% across four tasks.
+Case studies highlight the reasonableness and interpretability of the reports generated by \modelname{}, offering healthcare professionals detailed and understandable insights into each prediction. \end{itemize}